tylernford/LRIC/content/_index.md

 ---
 title: Home
 type: page
-heading: We focus on development, redevelopment and investment in retail and shopping center properties throughout texas and the south.
 about:
   heading: We focus on development, redevelopment and investment in retail and shopping
     center properties throughout Texas and the south.